[Warning: Once again the following paragraphs contain a disproportionate amount of sarcasm!]

 So there we go reader.
 The level of potential malpractice and lack of recognition evidenced from today’s really, really important meeting was there for all to see.

-I did not inform the attendees at the meeting that I am actually an incredibly proud co-founder of Peace Not Pas.
+I did not inform the attendees at the meeting that I am actually an incredibly proud co-founder of CCA.
 Nor did I inform them that as an organisation we have engaged with a recent Westminster debate that took place only two weeks ago with the aim of legal reform.

 One of the key questions within this Westminster debate was ‘where there is no “evidence” of the non resident parent being a risk to their child, why can’t the courts – “the system” – order the re-establishment of contact within a matter of days?’
 See here for full details of the aforementioned debate.